 Which Debian version am I running?
 You need the answer in situations such as when you are looking for a software that is available for certain Debian version only.

-Knowing Debian version is helpful in a lot of situation.
+Knowing Debian version is helpful in many situations.
 Here’s how to do it.

 How to check Debian version?